rmsk2/rustpwman/README.md

 Under Linux and macOS use `cargo build --release` to build with all features enabled.
 Under Windows you should call the batch file `build_win.bat` from a
 Visual Studio Developer prompt for this purpose.
 On top of that there is a separate section in this README that deals with building under Windows.
 If you want a minimal set of features (and therefore a minimal set of dependencies) you can use `cargo build --release --no-default-features` under Linux, macOS and Windows.
-In this case the password cache, support for WebDAV, additional crypto algorithms, the automatic local backup feature and the possibility to encode an entry in a QR code are not available.
+In this case the password cache, support for WebDAV, additional crypto algorithms, support for scrypt, the automatic local backup feature and the possibility to encode an entry in a QR code are not available.
 If you want to select features one by one you will find a list of feature names [below](#feature-overwiew).
 On Linux you will have to install `libssl-dev` if you want to use the WebDAV feature and `ncurses` if you prefer to use the `ncurses` backend.

 **CAUTION**: If you are using a `rustpwman` **version below 2.9.0 with a password file based on scrypt** please be careful when upgrading to the latest version as for the moment (see [below](#caveats)) scrypt is not supported in the default build.
 In order to build a version with scrypt support overwrite your `Cargo.lock` file